lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 Containing a sigh, Cadance cutted her off in stentorian voice: "A while back, Celestia told me that the Elements might be the last hope for Equestria.
 She made me make promise, that if unexpected happen and things go sour, I'll try to preserve you.
 I am not about to squander this hope, without knowing what is going on.
 I won't risk no one else."

 "B-but," Applejack stammered, surprised, "we don't even [i]have[/i] Elements, they're broken, they...
-What sense does that make right now!?"
+What sense does that make right now!?
+We managed without them!"

 "Who said that they can't be fixed somehow? [i]Hope[/i], Applejack.
-While you're alive, there's still hope," Cadance turned away, resolute, "We're done here."
+While you're alive, there's still hope," Cadance turned away, resolute, "I've made my decision.
+We're done here."

 She proceeded forward fast, mostly because she couldn't withstand more questions.
-Few tears traced down
+Few tears traced down her muzzle.

 "Hope...
 Hope...
 Hope..."
 She whispered, almost called out, as she walked deeper into the darkness.
 When all else fails and future filled with uncertainty, what else there to do, but be hopeful?

-И второе появление перегоревших звезд
+[center]═════════════════════════════ 𒀭𒀭𒀭 ═════════════════════════════[/center]

+𒄈 [b][size=1.1em]A[/size][/b]

 ""